Javascript Menu by Deluxe-Tree.com

 You should always keep a good bit of cash on you at all times in Thailand.
 One reason is that the ATM machines often crash late at nite, and aren't reset until the morning.
 Another reason is in case your credit cards are stolen or lost.
 While Thailand is a relatively safe country, theft can happen anywhere in the world.

 You should also be aware that many vendors use a third party to bill your credit card.
 Thus, your credit card number may not be safe.
-Any time your credit card number goes down on paper, you could possibly be at risk.
+Any time your credit card number goes down on paper, or somebody walks away with your card, you could possibly be at risk.
+I never let my card out of sight.

 Banking

 You will be given a bank book.
-You will not be mailed detailed bank statements from the bank as in many western countries.
+For a personal account, you generally will not be mailed detailed bank statements from the bank as in many western countries.
 You should carry this bank book with you whenever you do a transaction with a teller.
 They will put the bank book into their machine, and your transactions will be printed on the pages of the bank book in order.
 If you do a lot of transactions (ATM, deposits) without bringing in your bank book for a long time, then one line may include a combination of many transactions in value with no itemization (one line with code ACM for ACcuMulated).

 You can use any branch of your bank for most transactions such as depositing local cheques, but you will find that a few services are available only at the branch in which you opened your bank account.
 The same goes for cashing (vs. depositing) a cheque -- you must go to the branch number on the cheque of the issuing party, as is written clearly on the cheque, if you wish to cash the cheque.
 You can call the bank (phone numbers below) and find out where the branch is.
 For depositing a cheque, if the issuing party uses the same bank as yourself, then the money will usually be available for withdrawal immediately upon deposit.
 However, if the cheque is from a different Thai bank, then it will clear in two days, e.g., if you put it in Tuesday afternoon then it will be available for ATM withdrawal after 6:30pm on Thursday.
 If you deposit it before 10:00am, then the funds will usually be available the next day after 6:30pm.

-When you fill out a deposit or withdrawal form, be sure to use a duplicate form (carbon or chemical) so that you make two copies.
-They keep one and they stamp the copy to give to you as a receipt and with a computer printout on it having your name clearly typed.
-If your bank is poorly managed so you are stuck with no carbon, then just fill out two forms separately, as it won't matter.
+When you fill out a deposit or withdrawal form, be sure to use a duplicate form (carbon or chemical) so that you make two copies, or have the teller print a receipt.
+They keep one and they stamp the copy to give to you as a receipt and with a computer printout on it having your name and other information clearly typed even if the form is left blank.
+If your bank is poorly managed so you are stuck with no carbon, then just fill out two forms separately, as nothing will matter except what the computer prints onto the receipt.
 Make sure to bring your passport if you want to withdraw cash at the counter rather than at an ATM.

 A list of local Thai banks and their main phone number: